Lithium-ion batteries

 whatever the battery is powering, the flow of electrons stops and so does the flow of ions.

-The battery essentially stops discharging (but it's worth noting that it does
+The battery essentially stops discharging at a high rate (but it does

-keep on discharging, very slowly, even with the appliance disconnected).
+keep on discharging, at a very slow rate, even with the appliance disconnected).

 Unlike simpler batteries, lithium-ion ones have built in